madalina889/Project3/README.md

 5. **Example Queries**: Helps users understand how to interact with your app
 6. **Responsive Design**: Renders well on GitHub's markdown viewer

+🧠 Features
+Cuisine Information: Ask about various cuisines, and the assistant will provide details.

+History of Dishes: Inquire about the history of specific dishes.

+Interactive Interface: Utilize Gradio for a user-friendly chat interface.

+⚠️ Deprecation Notice
+The initialize_agent method from LangChain is deprecated.
+It's recommended to use LangGraph's prebuilt agents for new projects.
+For more information on migrating to LangGraph, refer to the LangChain Migration Guide.